johndpope/beiras-rnn/google_cloud/README.md

 # Deploy model in Google Cloud ML, Create an API and a Web for Beiras RNN

-First ee deploy our model to Google Cloud ML, and work with in python.
+First we deploy our model to Google Cloud ML, and work with in python.

 Then we develop a REST API to deploy our RNN Model, we use Google App Engine to server this API and create a web page to test it.